IN CONVERSATION

 March 8th, 2012

-Environmental activist and food sovereignty advocate Dr Vandana Shiva co-founded Navdanya, an NGO [non-governmental organisation] that promotes organic farming, seed saving and biodiversity conservation.
-Dr Shiva speaks on the perils of genetically modified food crops, hijacking farmers’ rights and globalisation.
-Dr Shiva’s authored books include Soil Not Oil: Environmental Justice in an Age of Climate Crisis and Who Really Feeds the World?: The Failures of Agribusiness and the Promise of Agroecology.
-Dr Shiva is the recipient of the Right Livelihood Award and the Sydney Peace Prize.
+Dr Vandana Shiva, an environmental activist and champion of food sovereignty, co-founded Navdanya, a non-governmental organisation dedicated to promoting organic farming, seed preservation, and biodiversity conservation.
+Dr Shiva is a vocal critic of genetically modified crops, the erosion of farmers’ rights, and the impacts of globalisation.
+Among her notable publications are Soil Not Oil: Environmental Justice in an Age of Climate Crisis and Who Really Feeds the World?: The Failures of Agribusiness and the Promise of Agroecology.
+Dr Shiva has been honoured with several awards, including the Right Livelihood Award and the Sydney Peace Prize.

 Heera Alaya: Dr Shiva, how does economic growth affect food production?

-Dr Vandana Shiva: Economic growth is calculated only in financial transactions—the more economic growth takes place, the more fertility is extracted from the soil, and the more biodiversity is replaced with monocultures.
-Commercial agriculture is about commodity production, and commodity production requires monocultures.
-Because monocultures need industrial systems, you have the chemicals, the fertilisers, and the pesticides, which further affect the biodiversity of our pollinators and soil organisms.
+Dr Vandana Shiva: Economic growth is measured only in financial transactions—the more economic growth occurs, the more fertility is extracted from the soil, and the more biodiversity is replaced by monocultures.
+Commercial agriculture is about commodity production, which requires monocultures.
+Because monocultures rely on industrial systems, they use chemicals, fertilisers, and pesticides, which further degrade the biodiversity of our pollinators and soil organisms.

-These monocultures also severely impact our forests—the Amazon is being cut down to expand soy commodity production, and the Indonesian rainforests are being cut down for palm oil production.
-So, at every level, economic growth, calculated in terms of money flow, undermines the growth of biodiversity and ecosystems.
+These monocultures also severely impact our forests—the Amazon is being cleared to expand soy commodity production, and Indonesian rainforests are being cut down for palm oil production.
+So, at every level, economic growth, measured in terms of money flows, undermines biodiversity and ecosystem growth.

 First and foremost, the emerging oligarchs are benefiting from this growth.
 Wealth has become concentrated in their hands; the billionaires control one-third of the Indian economy.
 Never before has India had billionaires, and never before have Indian billionaires been counted on the top billionaires list.

 Politicians are the second group that gains hugely, which is why we see all these scams.
 We have a telecom minister in jail, the Commonwealth Chief in jail, and another politician in jail for the cash-for-vote scam because the nuclear deal (which was pushed by the US nuclear industry through the US Government) with India could only be won by buying votes in parliament.
-And the man who acted as a conduit is in jail now, but the people who paid the bribes are not in jail.
+And the man who served as a conduit is in jail now, but the people who paid the bribes are not.
 So those are the two groups that have gained.

 Who has lost?
 The tribal has lost; the farmer has lost.
 Every day, I get a phone call from one part of India or another: “Please come here; another farmer has been shot dead.
 Please get over here; tribals have been arrested.”